jdjakub/phd-thesis/ch-analysis.md

 > electrons $\rightarrow$ bits $\rightarrow$ charactercodes $\rightarrow$ glyphs $\rightarrow$ pixels $\rightarrow$ photons

 > “Human readability” just colloquially implies that it is a standard encoding understood by most text editors.
 The sense of inherent readability merely comes from the ready availability of tools that render ASCII and Unicode.
 One can assume that a text editor or some text rendering infrastructure exists in the target system.
 Therefore, any encoding could technically achieve the same ‘human readable’ status as ASCII if it and its editors were general-purpose enough to warrant an equally ubiquitous install base.
 Thus, there is an opportunity to expand or upgrade the realm of what can be considered human readable.

+It can be tempting to defend text files as human-readable in contrast to binary files which are not.
+However, as Hall's argument shows, this is mere *status quo* bias: all of the "human-readability" of a text file is due to the wide availability of text editors.
+By the same criteria, binary PDF files are human-readable owing to the ubiquity of PDF readers.
+In other words, the difference between plain text and "binary" data is not so much an essential difference of two kinds but simply a difference in tool availability.

 ### We Study the Spherical Cow
 Text usually functions as a *medium* or rendering of something that is not inherently text.
 In the first place, text was invented to record speech made by human beings.
 In programming, text is used as a *proxy* for a nested tree-like structure, but is *not the structure itself.* Therefore, to study a programming idea like self-sustainability, it is unfortunate to have the contingencies of text representation "getting in the way" of studying the idea itself.
 Therefore, even though a real-world programming system may use text, we wish to avoid this obscuring layer for much the same reason as a physicist studies a frictionless sphere in a vacuum instead of, say, a cow in a field.
 We want to not be distracted with air resistance and complex shapes, so as to focus on the property we are interested in; future work can then add the practical complexities back in again for a more realistic model.